vikasnataraja/Cloud-Retrieval-CNN/README.md

   --weights_path WEIGHTS_PATH
-                        If fine tuning, pass a path to weights that will be loaded and fine-tuned --augment             Pass --augment to use data augmentation.
-By default, no augmentation is used --test_size TEST_SIZE
+                        If fine tuning, pass a path to weights that will be loaded and fine-tuned --test_size TEST_SIZE
                         Fraction of training image to use for validation during training.
 Defaults to using 20% of the data